Health Requirements by Grade

 In Illinois, children enrolled in any grade need proof of up-to-date immunizations.
 Here are some specific requirements:

-- New in 2015, students entering sixth grade must show proof of recent meningococcal conjugate vaccination (MCV).
+- Students entering sixth grade must show proof of recent meningococcal conjugate vaccination (MCV).

 - Hepatitis B vaccination is required for students entering sixth grade.

 - Students must show proof of having received two doses each of live rubella and mumps virus vaccines.